WikiEducationFoundation/WikiEduDashboard/docs/waypoint_and_nomad.md

  * the persistent volume (if any) that the task mounts
  * the Nomad cluster environment, including the distribution of available CPU/memory across servers the "constraint" stanzas of `job.hcl.tpl` that limit/determine where a given task can be allocated
  * the amount of CPU and memory allocated, based on the "resources" stanza for the task

+### Migrations

+To run a migration:
+1. Build and deploy an image that includes the migration.
+2. `exec` into an instance (eg, by finding a job in the Nomad UI and clicking 'Exec').
+3. `/cnb/lifecycle/launcher rails db:migrate`